 ‘Us?’
 Harry frowned.
 ‘A lot of your friends might not be so keen about that.’

 ‘Me, the twins, a few others.’
-Ginny’s lips thinned into a pale, rose line.
+Her lips thinned.
 ‘Katie will be there.’

 ‘I see.’
-Ginny’s brow wrinkled, then she sighed.
+Ginny’s brow wrinkled and she sighed.
 ‘Well, I hope the second task goes as well as the first.’